-Hangisi by Manolo Blahnik is the heel which followers of TV’s Sex and the City will remember was used by Carrie’s boyfriend Mr Big to propose to her in the first SATC movie.
+Hangisi by Manolo Blahnik is the heel which Sex and the City fans will remember was used by Carrie’s boyfriend Mr Big to propose to her in the first SATC movie.

 Carrie famously went on to wear the pump as her wedding shoe and the world went mad for it.

-Manolo Blahnik’s shoes had long played a recurring guest-star role in Carrie Bradshaw’s life in the SATC TV series.
-Who could forget the Manolo Blanhik’s Campari- a high heeled black patent-leather Mary Jane shoe that Carrie discovered in the Vogue accessories closet (“I thought these were an urban shoe myth”)?
+Manolo Blahnik’s shoes had long played a recurring guest-star role in the SATC TV series.
+Who could forget the Manolo Blanhik’s Campari– a high heeled black patent-leather Mary Jane shoe that Carrie Bradshaw discovered in the Vogue accessories closet (“I thought these were an urban shoe myth”)?

 Then there were the strappy Manolo Blahnik sandals that Carrie has stolen by a gun-toting mugger in New York City.
-Carrie accepts that the mugger can take her Fendi baguette and even her ring and watch but what really riles her is having to hand over her strappy Manolo Blahnik sandals: “I get them half price at a sample sale,” she protests but it has no effect.
+Carrie accepts that the mugger can take her Fendi baguette and even her ring and watch but what really riles her is having to hand over her strappy Manolo Blahnik sandals: “I get them half price at a sample sale,” she protests, but it is in vain.

 Not that Blahnik saw it coming, or that the shoe is a mere bridal heel.
 “It’s torture — it’s a horror story.
 It just goes on and on,” Blahnik joked to Footwear News in 2018 about the Hangisi obsession on the shoe’s tenth anniversary.